whirm/tgs-pc/README.md

 (also requires [Qt 4.x libraries](http://qt-project.org/downloads))
 - [sip](http://www.riverbankcomputing.com/software/sip/download)

+## Ubuntu/Debian Notes
+To be able to run TheGlobalSquare on Debian and derivatives you just need to install those dependencies:

+  sudo apt-get install python-m2crypto python-qt4 pyqt4-dev-tools  python-netifaces python-configobj

 ## OS X Notes
 1. The version of python that comes with OS X will probably not work.
 Download and install an official python build such as 2.7.3 per [this page](http://www.python.org/getit/mac/).